1. DEBT RELIEF

 If you aren’t going to be able to get the information you need to file your taxes by the April 15 deadline, you can apply for an extension of time to file

-The good news is that getting an extension gives you until October 15 to prepare your taxes without incurring penalties for late filing.
+Getting an extension gives you until October 15 to prepare your taxes without incurring penalties for late filing.

 Short-term payment plan